-- With regard to any non-publicly traded external entity, an SFI exists if the value of any remuneration received by the Project Personnel and their family from the external entity in the twelve months preceding the disclosure, when aggregated, (a) exceeds \$5,000, or (b) when the Project Personnel and/or their family holds any equity interest (e.g., stock, stock option, or other ownership interest) regardless of its value. - Intellectual property rights and interests (e.g., patents, patent applications, copyrights) of the Project Personnel and/or their family, assigned to or to be assigned to a party other than the University, upon receipt of income related to such rights and interests. - A management position in any entity, such as a director, officer, partner, president, vicepresident, or trustee, held by the Project Personnel (and not their family) in any entity. - As required by the federal regulations and only for Project Personnel on PHS funded awards or cooperative agreements issued on or after August 24, 2012, any travel that is reimbursed or paid on the Project Personnel's (and not their family's) behalf, related to the individual's Lehigh responsibilities, and determined by Lehigh to constitute or contribute to an SFI.
+- Significant Financial Interests (SFI) include the following: - With regard to a publicly traded external entity, an SFI exists if the sum of (a) the total value of any remuneration received by the Project Personnel and their family from the external entity in the twelve months preceding the disclosure or anticipated in the twelve months following the disclosure and (b) the value of any equity interest in the external entity as of the date of disclosure exceeds \$5,000.
+For purposes of this definition, remuneration includes salary and any payment for services not otherwise identified as salary (e.g., consulting fees, honoraria, paid authorship); and equity interest includes any stock, stock option, or other ownership interest, as determined through reference to public prices or other reasonable measures of fair market value. - With regard to any non-publicly traded external entity, an SFI exists if the value of any remuneration received by the Project Personnel and their family from the external entity in the twelve months preceding the disclosure or anticipated in the twelve months following the disclosure, when aggregated, (a) exceeds \$5,000, or (b) when the Project Personnel and/or their family holds any equity interest (e.g., stock, stock option, or other ownership interest) regardless of its value. - Project Personnel and/or their Family's receipt of income in the twelve months preceding the disclosure related to intellectual property rights and interests (e.g., patents, patent applications, copyrights). - A management position in any entity, such as a director, officer, partner, president, vicepresident, or trustee, held by the Project Personnel (and not their family). - As required by the federal regulations and only for Project Personnel on PHS funded awards or cooperative agreements issued on or after August 24, 2012, any travel that is reimbursed or paid on the Project Personnel's (and not their family's) behalf, related to the individual's Lehigh responsibilities, and determined by Lehigh to constitute or contribute to an SFI.
 This excludes any travel that is reimbursed or sponsored by Lehigh University; a U.S. federal, state, or local government agency; a U.S. non-profit institution of higher education as defined at 20 U.S.C.
-1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education in the U.S. - Participation by the Project Personnel and/or their family in or support from a talent recruitment or development program based outside of the U.S. - Significant Financial Interests (SFI) do not include the following: - Salaries, royalties, or other remuneration paid by Lehigh to an individual, including intellectual property rights assigned to the institution and agreements to share in royalties related to such rights. - o Income from investment vehicles, such as mutual funds and retirement accounts, as long as the individual does not directly control the investment decisions made in these vehicles. - Income from seminars, lectures, or teaching engagements sponsored by, or income from service on advisory committees or review panels for a U.S. federal, state, or local government agency; a non-profit U.S. institution of higher education as defined at 20 U.S.C.
-1001(a); an academic teaching hospital, a medical center, or a research institute that is affiliated with a non-profit U.S. institution of higher education as defined at 20 U.S.C.
-1001(a). - Any paid-for or reimbursed travel determined by Lehigh to not constitute an SFI. - Family is defined as Project Personnel's spouse, domestic partner, dependent children, and any persons residing in their household. - External Entity is defined as any entity other than the university or its components. - Related means that the Project Personnel's SFI (and/or those of their family) reasonably appear to be related to the research or sponsored program.
+1001(a), an academic teaching hospital, a medical center, or a research institute that is affiliated with an institution of higher education in the U.S. - Participation by the Project Personnel and/or their family in, or support from, a Foreign Talent Recruitment Program: an entity based outside of the U.S. that provides direct compensation to individuals in exchange for the agreement to transfer knowledge, expertise, or other intellectual assets to the foreign entity.
+For purposes of this definition, direct compensation includes money, research funding provided other than through Lehigh University, access to research facilities or other in-kind support, real or honorific titles, career advancement opportunities, promised future compensation, or other types of remuneration/consideration. - Significant Financial Interests (SFI) do not include the following:

 POLICY: Financial Conflicts of Interest Related to Research and Sponsored Programs

 Responsible Office: Research Integrity

-UNIVERSITY EFFECTIVE AUTHOR PAGE
+ORIGINALLY EFFECTIVE DATE OF AUTHOR PAGE

+ISSUED CURRENT VERSION

-01-Jan-2020 N/A N. Coll 5 of 16
+01-Jan-2020 22-Jan-2021 N. Coll 5 of 18

 C. Kane

 A. Snyder